thoughtspot/thoughtspot.github.io/_admin/ts-cloud/ts-cloud-embrace-redshift-delete-connection.md

 A connection can be used in multiple data sources or visualizations.
 Because of this, you must delete all of the sources and tasks that use that connection, before you can delete the connection.

-To delete a connection:
+To delete a Redshift connection:

 1. Click **Data** in the top navigation bar.

-2. Click the **Embrace** tab at the top of the page.
+2. Click the **Connections** tab at the top of the page.

 3. Check the box next to the connection you want to delete.